Patient Anonymity and Privacy

 Authors are obliged to explain to patients if revealing patients’ identity cannot be fully avoided, e.g., an image of an identifiable body part like the face has to be published in the report.
 Relevant identifying information to be published, e.g., images, must be shown to patients, and consent must be obtained to use this information in publications.
 If a patient dies, consent should be obtained from the next of kin or legal representatives.
 Submissions that include identifying patient information without appropriate patient consent will not be considered for publication.

-Refer to ICMJE Privacy and Confidentiality guidelines for more information about patient anonymity and privacy.
+Authors are advised to refer to ICMJE Privacy and Confidentiality guidelines for more information about patient anonymity and privacy.